Observation of edge solitons and transitions between them in a trimer circuit lattice

-In the nonlinear regime, the theoretically calculated voltage-dependent energy spectra are illustrated in Fig. \ref{fig2}a.
-The solid curves represent the edge solitons, and the shaded regions depict the energy spectrum of the linear bulk bands.
-We use the voltage at the first leftmost site $\psi_{1}^{\text{A}}$ to characterize the strength of circuit nonlinearity.
-We focus solely on the edge solitons located at the left termination of the trimer circuit lattice.
-Under weak nonlinearity, as indicated by the two violet curves near $\psi_{1}^{\text{A}} \rightarrow 0$, the topological edge solitons bifurcate from the linear topological edge states.
-Inherited from the internal structures of the linear edge states, the topological edge solitons in the bottom topological gap exhibit the antisymmetric peaks at the two leftmost sites, while those in the top topological gap display symmetric voltage distributions [see profiles of states (1) and (2) in Fig. \ref{fig2}b].
-As $\psi_{1}^{\text{A}}$ increases, the topological edge solitons become delocalized upon entering the linear bulk bands (see Supplementary Note 3 for complete energy spectra) \cite{PRL128-093901}.
-However, as indicated by the blue curves, new families of edge solitons emerge in the top topological gap and semi-infinite gap [see states (3)-(5) and their corresponding branches].
-States (3) and (4) both exhibit the antisymmetric internal structures, but state (3) exists only within a narrow region of the top topological gap and becomes delocalized upon entering the linear bulk band.
-Although the branch for state (5) is close to that of the symmetric topological edge soliton [state (2)], it displays a strongly asymmetric profile at the two leftmost sites.
-When the nonlinearity becomes sufficiently strong, self-sustained states emerge at the edge of the trimer lattice, where nonlinearity dominates the couplings.
-States (6)-(8) in Fig. \ref{fig2}\text{b} show typical profiles of three types of edge solitons with antisymmetric, symmetric, and asymmetric internal structures, respectively.
-These edge solitons are nonlinearity-induced conventional edge solitons and they are nontopological \cite{PR463-1}.
-Among all the edge solitions shown in Fig. \ref{fig2}b, states (6)-(8) exhibit the strongest localization with observable voltage distributions concentrated almost entirely at the two leftmost sites [or solely at the first leftmost site for state (8)].
+As $\psi _{1}^{\text{A}}$ increases, the nontrivial edge solitons, i.e., states (1) and (2), become delocalized, entering the linear bulk bands \cite{PRL128-093901} (see Supplementary Figures S9-S11 for complete frequency spectra and Supplementary Note 4 for detailed discussion).
+However, as indicated by the blue curves, families of edge solitons emerge in the top topological bandgap and semi-infinite one [see states (3)-(5) and the corresponding branches], being completely separated from the branches of states (1) and (2) \cite{PRL128-093901}.
+These edge solitons are weakly localized, especially when they are in the vicinity of the band edges of the linear bulk states.
+States (3) and (4) exhibit the antisymmetric internal structures from their voltage distributions, while state (3) exists only in a narrow region of the top topological gap, becoming delocalized upon entering the linear bulk band.
+Although the branch for state (5) is close to that of the symmetric nontrivial edge solitons [state (2)], it displays a strongly asymmetric profile at the two leftmost sites.
+Based on the internal structures, states (3), (4), and (5) in Fig. \ref{fig2}b are labeled as ``antisymmetric'', ``symmetric'', and ``asymmetric'', respectively.